peachbastard/the-beastlands/src/site/notes/Recaps/2023-08-19 Crystal Night.md

 - Lysanderoth grumbles about the elf as he leaves, and Hymn is surprised to see that he has that kind of vitriol in him
 - Lysanderoth asks Pill about his night, but he doesn't remember it
 	- Oz tries to jog his memory by yelling threats in Abyssal, but it doesn't help
+	- Arthur mentions that his destination was always Foghaven
 - Oz starts to get a message from her Sending Stone and walks out of the tavern with her drink to smoke a cigarette and take the call
 	- Hymn has their sprite hang onto her back and follow/listen in